 Terry Barnes is an Australian policy analyst, political commentator and currently Fellow of the UK Institute of Economic Affairs.
 He has written and spoken extensively on excessive health regulation in Australia, especially in relation to Tobacco Harm Reduction.
 He also advises THR advocates working to ensure the regulatory environment accepts and not rejects disruptive innovations including vaping.

 Clive Bates has had a diverse career in the public, private and not-for-profit sectors.
-He started out with the IT company, IBM, then switched career to work in the environment movement.
+Starting out with IBM, he then switched career to work in the environment movement.
 From 1997-2003 he was Director of Action on Smoking and Health (UK), campaigning to reduce the harms caused by tobacco.
-In 2003 he joined Prime Minister Blair’s Strategy Unit as a civil servant and worked in senior roles in the public sector and for the United Nations in Sudan.
-He is now Director of Counterfactual, a consulting and advocacy practice focussed on a pragmatic approach to sustainability and public health.
+In 2003 he joined Prime Minister Tony Blair’s Strategy Unit as a civil servant and worked in senior roles in the public sector and for the United Nations in Sudan.
+He is now Director of The Counterfactual, a consulting and advocacy practice focussed on a pragmatic approach to sustainability and public health.

 Gregory Conley is the president of the American Vaping Association, a nonprofit organization that champions regulatory policies toward vapor products designed to maximize the effectiveness of vaping for quitting smoking.
 He is one of the most prominent defenders of vaping in the United States and has appeared on CNN, Fox News, and MSNBC.
 Mr Conley is also an attorney and a consultant on vaping legislative and regulatory issues.
 He began working on vaping issues in 2010 after quitting smoking with a vapor product while in law school.
 He served as the pro bono legislative director for the Consumer Advocates for Smoke-Free Alternatives Association from 2011 to 2014.